nick-leroy/HF-Digital-Authentication/README.md

 2. Collapse multiple spaces into a single space.
 3. Trim leading and trailing spaces.
 4. Normalize line endings to \n.
-5. Fields are concatenated in the exact order:FROM:<CALLSIGN>\n AT:<UTC-ISO>\n
+5. Fields are concatenated in the exact order:
+FROM:<CALLSIGN>\n
+AT:<UTC-ISO>\n
 ID:<MSG_ID>\n
 MSG:<CANONICALIZED MESSAGE TEXT>\n